 On August 24th, join Cohen Seglias attorneys Tony Byler and Dan Fierstein for their Philadelphia Bar Association Happy Hour CLE, "Lien on Me."
 This CLE is hosted by the Construction Law Committee of the Real Property Section.
 Continue the discussion and network with your colleagues at a happy hour reception immediately following the program.

 Amendments to the Pennsylvania Mechanics’ Lien Law (49 P.S. § 1101, et seq.) took effect in January of this year, giving private owners the ability to register their new construction projects online to protect against subcontractor and supplier lien claims.
 As a consequence, subcontractors and suppliers on registered projects who fail to provide the newly required notice of furnishing forty-five days from first performance forfeit their right to file a lien claim.
 Owners are already availing themselves of the new lien protections.

 This CLE seminar will identify the new lien amendments, explain their significance, and demonstrate how they fit within the context of the existing Lien Law.
 An online demonstration of the new Pennsylvania State Construction Notices Directory will be provided to reveal how the registry is structured and how it can be used by owners, contractors, subcontractors, and suppliers to protect their respective lien rights and remedies.
-Focus will also be placed on various unamended provisions of Lien Law to show how the new provisions dovetail into and complement the existing Lien Law framework.
+The focus will also be placed on various unamended provisions of Lien Law to show how the new provisions dovetail into and complement the existing Lien Law framework.

 Attend this program to: